Adrita-Khan/RFI_Mitigation_Review/README.md

 RFI, predominantly arising from terrestrial communication systems and broadcasting services, poses a significant obstacle to data integrity in radio astronomy.
 While traditional mitigation approaches (e.g., filtering, shielding, and time-frequency analysis) have been employed, they are increasingly insufficient in addressing the complexity and scale of modern datasets.

-Recent advances in ML and AI demonstrate strong potential for **adaptive, scalable, and high-precision RFI mitigation**.
+Recent advances in ML demonstrate strong potential for **adaptive, scalable, and high-precision RFI mitigation**.
 Leveraging large datasets and advanced algorithms, these methods can significantly enhance data quality and reliability in radio astronomy.

 ![PF800 Waterfall](https://info.nrao.edu/do/spectrum-management/PF800_waterfall.png.webp)